Research

 • Deviations from Darcy's law

-• Dynamical systems approaches to turbulence
+• Dynamical systems approaches to aperiodic flows and turbulence

 • Exact coherent structures